IIIF/training/nlw-workshop/nlw-image-servers.md

 # NLW Image Servers

 This may be out of date but I believe the NLW has two Image servers.
 For modern collections digitised after the Newspapers project, all items have JPEG2000 and use the [IIPImage server](https://iipimage.sourceforge.io/documentation/server).
-Before then the NLW used PFF zoomify images to provide access ot zoomable images.
+Before then the NLW used PFF zoomify images to provide access to zoomable images.
 I wrote a Java library to serve PFF images over IIIF.

 ## IIPImage server images